Registration / Re-registration

 When and where can I get my student ID card?

-I lost my card, or it was stolen, or it’s damaged (creased, torn, etc.).
+I've lost my card, or it was stolen, or it's damaged (creased, has holes in it, etc.).
 What should I do?

 First, check with your academic office to see if it has been found.